-Applying Islamic Inheritance shares to Assets
+Islamic Inheritance shares (Apply to Assets' distributions)

 There is no distinctions between moveables and immoveables or between real and personal property or estates.
 The estate available for the Islamic inheritors consisted of all the assets of the deceased that remain after the payments of debts, expenses, islamic obligations and bequests.
 Each inheritors entitlement is expressed in terms of a fractional share and attaches in specie to the various properties which make Islamic inheritance. - Succession in the Muslim Family, Chapter 3, Primary heirs, P-40, by N.J.
 Coulson